N5GEH/n5geh.platform/README.md

 ## How to start

 We recommend to start with a fresh Ubuntu Linux 20.04 instance.
-Used machines might work as well but there coulb be remnants that cause our setup to fail.
+Used machines might work as well but there could be remnants that cause our setup to fail.

 **Single computer setup:**